 Each year COPLFR is charged with the task of updating the practice note for SAOs on property and casualty loss reserves.
-The updates typically include discussion around changes implemented by the NAIC to the SAO Instructions (NAIC SAO Instructions).
-Significant changes in this year's practice note from last year's version are highlighted in yellow.
+The updates typically include discussion around changes in the NAIC Annual Statement Instructions - Property/Casualty, Actuarial Opinion (NAIC SAO Instructions).
+Significant changes to this year's practice note are highlighted in yellow.